ymatsumu/carsus/docs/quickstart.rst

     <Atom Si, Z=14> 28.095 ku

-Imagine that the ku source is better than the nist and we want to use it whenever it's available.
+Imagine that the ku source is better than nist and we want to use it whenever it's available.
 We first define define our rating using the CASE statement.
 Then we use the min function to select the best source for each atom.
 Records in a GROUP BY query are guaranteed to come from the record in a group that matches a